 Coupa Empower Celebrates International Women’s Day with Month-Long Events, Breaking Barriers Around the Globe.

-As a woman and a mom of a 19-month-old daughter, I am very passionate about workplace diversity and equality.
+As a woman and a mom of a 19-month-old daughter, I am very passionate about workplace diversity and equality as part of a larger environmental, social, and governance (ESG) program.
 Throughout my career I have made it a personal goal to get involved in women’s initiatives wherever I am, and it just so happened that upon joining Coupa in early 2018, the Empower program was just beginning to form.

 I partnered with Sally Stephens (our fearless and fiery leader) and a few others to create a community of impassioned women (and men) who support one another, and help each other be successful for the greater good, as well as for our own individual well-being.
 Since then, we’ve made great strides in hosting events that promote openness, listening, learning, and understanding so that #allofus (our term for the entire Coupa Village) at Coupa can benefit.